 This past weekend, we decided to take a little road trip and visit Boston with friends.
 Why a weekend in Boston?
 Because – why not?
 Any chance you get to explore a new place, you should take it.
 I knew the weather would be a little chilly with light rain here and there but I figured it may be fun to take my daughter to a couple of places she’s never been to before.

 So, I’m going to cut all of the boring stuff out like planning because there wasn’t much of that.
 I will tell you that from New Jersey, it took about four hours or so to get there.
-I made sure my daughter had a “busy bag” filled with crafts, coloring pencils and books, a throw and some snacks.
+I made sure my daughter had a “busy bag” filled with crafts, coloring pencils and books, a cozy throw, and snacks.

 On Saturday, we headed for brunch at the Brownstone.
-The road trip was a bit exhausting, so we got up a little late and had brunch around 11am.
-Liana and I shared a yummy stack of french toast and home fries.
+The road trip was a bit exhausting, so we got up a little late and had brunch around 11 am.
+My daughter and I shared a yummy stack of french toast and home fries.

 After brunch, we headed to the Boston Public Library.
-I always saw great pictures of it online and was curious to see it in person and since my Liana loves libraries and museums, it was a perfect place to visit.
+I’ve seen great pictures of it online and was curious to see it in person and since my daughter loves libraries and museums, it was a perfect place to visit.
 Not to mention, free!
 It has a historical side and a more modern side to it.
 The old architecture is simply beautiful.
-High arches, tiles and paintings- just amazing.
+High arches, tiles, and paintings- just amazing.

 We spent a good part of the day exploring the library until we decided we needed to venture off.
 We walked around the streets and explored old churches and shops and snapped pictures.
+The best thing to do when visiting a new city is simply to walk around.
 We even made a stop at Georgetown Cupcakes for a snack.

 Boston has many old churches and historical architecture.
 We also drove around to explore a bit.
 There’s a lot of history in Boston.